hashtopolis/agent-python/README.md

-  --de-register      client should automatically de-register from server now --version          show version information --number-only      when using --version show only the number --debug, -d        enforce debugging output --voucher VOUCHER  voucher to use to automatically register --url URL          URL to Hashtopolis client API
+  --de-register      client should automatically de-register from server now --version          show version information --number-only      when using --version show only the number --disable-update   disable retrieving auto-updates of the client from the
+                     server
+  --debug, -d        enforce debugging output --voucher VOUCHER  voucher to use to automatically register --url URL          URL to Hashtopolis client API